hzwer/WritingAIPaper/README.md

 - [ ] Confirm that there are no figures outside the main body pages.
 - [ ] Check for anonymity; you may need to delete acknowledgments.
 - [ ] **Ensure the number of pages is correct to avoid being desk rejected.**

+### AI Paper Production and Publication

+This section mainly introduces the process of producing papers and the review process.
+A conference paper usually runs about eight pages in a two-column layout, or over ten pages in a single-column layout, based on the conference's specifications.
+Authors prepare and submit their paper along with supplementary materials like code and demo videos by the given deadline.

+Provided there are no critical oversights, such as neglecting to anonymize the submission, substantial formatting issues, or surpassing the page limit — any of which could result in an immediate rejection (known as a "desk reject") — the paper proceeds to the review phase.
+Following approximately two months, authors receive feedback from typically three reviewers in the form of comments and an overall score for their paper.
+Many of these reviewers have published work in related domains and might be cited in the submitted paper.
+With the initial review outcomes, authors must craft a brief rebuttal, generally one page, to address queries or provide additional findings.
+Roughly half of the papers are withdrawn during this rebuttal phase.
+Reviewers then deliberate for a week or two (commonly on a private platform) based on the rebuttal, indicating whether their concerns have been alleviated and discussing the paper's merits.
+Usually, reviewers align on a positive or negative stance, though occasionally, the area chair decides.

+The final acceptance outcome necessitates waiting for approximately another month, after which it will be revealed via the email system.
+Typically, acceptance rates range from one-sixth to one-quarter of submitted manuscripts.
+Authors then revise their work based on reviewer feedback before submitting the final, camera-ready version for publication.
+The majority of papers, however, face rejection and are returned to the authors.
+These authors may opt to resubmit following the previously mentioned process or decide to discontinue work on the paper.
+It is worth noting that most papers undergo an extensive period of refinement and revision, colloquially dubbed the "Fibonacci Submission Approach."
+(Recommendation: [a Chinese lecture by Boxin Shi](https://hub.baai.ac.cn/view/8659)).

 ### Common Negative Review Comments
 We have listed some common negative reviews and suggested revisions (in italics).